AnywhereSoftware/B4X_Forum_Resources/README.md

 The repo is organized into 4 folders and another *B4X folder* for cross platform resources - resources relevant to B4A, B4i and B4J.

+libraries_mapping.json is an index of b4xlib libraries.
+It lists all libraries (only b4xlibs for now), with links and descriptions.

 [B4X website](https://www.b4x.com)

 [B4X forum](https://www.b4x.com/android/forum/)